 My bed was the one I had first choice for the previous night.
 It wasn't the best as it was right under the air con.
 Gerry mentioned that you could get extremely hot or extremely cold.
 I got the latter.
 I was shivering most of the time, but also hot when the wind kicked up.
 The wind was connecting everything.
 When it swept through the hall, people would start throwing up, screaming, laughing, sighing, yawning, Sherlock Holmes would start hmmming etc... the dogs would start barking...the rattles and shamanic fans would begin.
 I recognised the finger clicking and sucking and blowing of air, from the shamanic course I had studied.
 The clicking was to seal energy, the sucking was to sweep or suck the energy out (sucking disease, sickness or cancer out the body} the blowing was the transferring of sacred energy.
 What was incredible also was the connection between everyone, when someone was retching, there was a kind of willing or support for their process.
 When they finally purged it was a huge relief, everybody relaxed, like they were doing it for everybody's healing process.
 It was extraordinarily moving.

 My baggage this night was an actual bag, that an ex lover had designed.
-He was a successful designer and a beautiful pianist.
+He was a jewellery designer and a beautiful pianist.
 I had first encountered him by way of his piano skills.
-I had walked into a meeting where I heard the most electrifying piano playing coming from the room next door, I had goosebumps.
+I had walked into a meeting where I heard the most electrifying honky think piano playing coming from the room next door, I had goosebumps.
 What is that?!!
 I exclaimed to myself.
 It stopped, the door opened and in drizzled this chisel cheek boned creature in sari pants and a denim jacket beaded and plaited to perfection...WHO is that?!!!
 I exclaimed more to myself.
 I was never the same again after that meeting.
 It was fitting then that our souls met in ceremony that night, in the beautiful song by Medicine for the People (below) and that the relationship felt healed and resolved.
 He was playing in this piece, on a piano in the sky, he looked very happy.